home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

 In the Vineyard With Jesus

 The sun, the twining vines, the winey, tingling smell of the ripe grapes - to look on God's abundance and sense Jesus' intensity, we'll hear vineyard stories from Isaiah, Matthew, Mark and John.
-Pamela's approach to these stories has been shaped by the scholarship of William Herzog, Richard Swanson, Warren Carter and Ched Myers.
+My approach to these stories has been shaped by the scholarship of William Herzog, Richard Swanson, Warren Carter and Ched Myers.

 Beauty Past Change

 Water, wind, light, birds, beasts, creeping things - we live and walk in a creation that constantly renews itself and transforms itself, the gift of a transforming and renewing God.
 Hear stories of God's creation and God's power to restore and renew.
-(Genesis, Psalms, Isaiah) Pamela's approach to these stories has been shaped by the scholarship of Ellen Davis and Walter Brueggemann and by the poetry of Wendell Berry and Gerard Manley Hopkins.
+(Genesis, Psalms, Isaiah) My approach to these stories has been shaped by the scholarship of Ellen Davis and Walter Brueggemann and by the poetry of Wendell Berry and Gerard Manley Hopkins.

 Ahab - The Worst King Israel Ever Had